A Universal Dynamic Program and Refined Existence Results for Decentralized Stochastic Control: Existence of Optimal Policies in Decentralized Stochastic Control and Comparison with the Literature

-Existence of optimal policies for static and a class of sequential dynamic teams have been studied recently in \cite{gupta2014existence}.
-More specific setups and non-existence results have been studied in \cite{WuVer11}, \cite{wit68}, \cite{YukselOptimizationofChannels} and \cite{YukselBasarBook}.
-Existence of optimal team policies has been established in \cite{charalambous2014maximum} for a class of continuous-time decentralized stochastic control problems.
-For a class of teams which are {\it convex}, one can reduce the search space to a smaller parametric class of policies, as discussed earlier.
-Finally, the strategic measure approach for single-decision maker problems and fully observed Markov models has been studied in \cite{Schal} and \cite{piunovskii1998controlled}, among other contributions in the literature.
+Existence of optimal policies for static and a class of sequential dynamic teams have been studied recently in \cite{gupta2014existence,YukselSaldiSICON17}.
+More specific setups have been studied in \cite{WuVer11}, \cite{wit68}, \cite{YukselOptimizationofChannels} and \cite{YukselBasarBook}.
+Existence of optimal team policies has been established in \cite{charalambous2017centralizedI} for a class of continuous-time decentralized stochastic control problems.
+For a class of teams which are convex, one can reduce the search space to a smaller parametric class of policies, such as linear policies for quasi-classical linear quadratic Gaussian problems \cite{rad62,KraMar82,HoChu}.

-For team problems, considering the set of strategic measures and compactification or convexification of these sets of measures through introducing private or common randomness will allow for placing a useful topology, that of weak convergence of probability measures, on the strategy spaces.
-Combined with a compactness condition, this allows for establishing the existence of optimal team policies.